RHEcosystemAppEng/rhpam-deployment/eap/rhpam-on-aws-with-managed-postgresql/README.md

 **Create the Load Balancer**:

-From the *EC2* console, go into `Load Balancing` -> `Load Balancers`, create a load balancer with the following characteristics, after you create the load balancer, note the *DNS Name*, you'll use it later on:
+From the *EC2* console, go into `Load Balancing` -> `Load Balancers` and create a load balancer with the following characteristics,</br>
+after you create the load balancer, note the *DNS Name*, you'll use it later on:

 ```text
 Load balancer type: Network Load Balancer